- Apply to UW

 Applicants should carefully select those persons whom they ask to send letters of recommendation.
-References should include those people who can attest to the applicant's academic potential, her or his previous personal or work experience in adult education, and the applicant's fit with the standards and expectations that guide professional educators.
+References should include those people who can attest to the applicant's academic potential, her or his previous personal or work experience in higher education, and the applicant's fit with the standards and expectations that guide professional educators.
 If the applicant is currently working in a professional education position, it is expected that the employer/supervisor will provide a letter of reference.

 The applicant should carefully consider the purpose of the personal statement in the application process.
 This statement should be well thought out, carefully written and edited, and not exceed five double-spaced typewritten pages.
 The statement should address the following questions: